18JDorman/qbb2022-answers/week1-homework/README.md

  `show-coord out.delta`

  # Question 3.3
- There is 1 insertion in the assembly.
+ There is 1 insertion and 15 deletions in the assembly.

  # Question 4.1
  The large insertion is from 26788 to 27497 (ref 26790-26787).